-The EMS Portal and all other OEMS applications will be down for maintenance on the morning of Sunday, August 20, 2017.
+All EMS databases will be down for maintenance on Sunday, May 20 from 6 p.m. – 10 p.m.
 Thank you for your patience while we complete these updates to the system.

-Nasal Naloxone for EMS Agencies – NO COST Grant Opportunity for Licensed EMS Agencies
+Nasal Naloxone – RESTOCKING for EMS Agencies – NO COST Grant Opportunity for direct replacement of Nasal Naloxone

 The Virginia Office of Emergency Medical Services (OEMS) is announcing a NO COST grant opportunity to licensed EMS agencies for restocking of nasal naloxone to be administered by EMS personnel.
 More >>